-What company makes the implants and are they FDA approved?
+What companies make the implants and are they FDA approved?

-The Swiss company Z-Systems that develops and provides the implants has had an excellent track record in ceramic implants and provides the necessary training and certification for dentists who want to incorporate or switch to metal-free implants.
+They both have had an excellent track record in ceramic implants and provide the necessary training and certification for dentists who want to incorporate or switch to metal-free implants.

 Is Zirconia a metal?

 Zirconia is short for Zirconium dioxide, which is a ceramic.
 Zirconium is a metal but its oxide is a ceramic, just like Aluminum oxide.
 Similarly, Calcium is a highly reactive metal but its compound, calcium phosphate, is what makes up most of the solid part of our bones.